 Attaching a Pressure Gauge

-Turn the faucet on fully and read the gauge.
-This is your static water pressure in PSI.
-Write it down — you'll use it in both the capacity calculation and the working pressure calculation below.
+Crack the faucet open fully and read the gauge.
+That number is your static water pressure in PSI.
+Write it down somewhere you won't lose it — you'll need it again when you calculate working pressure.

 Typical residential static pressure ranges: